-- Promote effective strategies to address the challenges presented to public health leadership
+- Promote effective strategies to address the challenges presented to public health leadership; and

 Communication Domain: The ability to assess and use communication strategies across diverse audiences to inform and influence individual, organization, community, and policy actions.

-- Guide an organization in setting communication goals, objectives, priorities, and strategies.
+- Guide an organization in setting communication goals, objectives, priorities, and strategies; and

 - Integrate health literacy concepts in all communication and marketing initiatives.

 Community/Cultural Orientation Domain: The ability to communicate, interact, engage and work with people across diverse communities and cultures for development of programs, policies, and research.